Khawaja ton leaves England with tough task

 It marked a dream return to the Test fold for Australia and he was visibly emotional as he composed himself after the celebrations.

-Before the Test he spoke about Travis Head - who tested positive for Covid-19 - reclaiming the place for the final Test, but Khawaja must surely now feature in Hobart.
+Before the Test he spoke about Travis Head - who tested positive for Covid-19 - reclaiming his place for the final Test, but Khawaja must surely now feature in Hobart.

-Australian journalist and Test Match Special commentator Geoff Lemon went as far as saying "there will be fights on the streets" if Australia try and drop him.
+Test Match Special commentator Geoff Lemon joked "there will be fights on the streets" if Australia try and drop him now.

 Well played, Mr Khawaja!